Sophiesheffield77/Sophiesheffield77/README.md

 <!--
 **Sophiesheffield77/Sophiesheffield77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## 🎓 About Me

-## <p> I’m a student at Wayne State College </p>
+I'm a student at **Wayne State College**.

-<p> I’m currently studying Graphic Design with a minor in Web Page and App Development. </p>
+I'm currently studying **Graphic Design** with a minor in **Web Page and App Development**.

--
-I look forward to learning more about computer programming through this course and being able to apply it to my work and to future professions!
+I look forward to learning more about computer programming through this course and being able to apply it to my work.

--->
+## 💻 What I'm Learning

+- Web Page Development
+- App Development
+- Computer Programming
+- Graphic Design

+## 🌱 My Goals

+I'm excited to continue developing my programming skills and learn how I can combine **design and technology** in my future work.

+---

+✨ Thanks for visiting my profile! ✨